sapio-lang/sapio/docs/learn-sapio/src/ch01-03-hello-world.md

     declare! {non updatable}
 }

+REGISTER![TrustlessEscrow, "logo.png"];

 ```

+Navigate to `sapio/plugin-example/helloworld/plugin.rs` in your code editior.
-Create a new rust project and paste the above code in.
-You should be able to
-compile it using `cargo build`.
+You'll find this code there.
+You should be able to compile it using
+`cargo build --target wasm32-unknown-unknown`.

 ## Challenges

+For the challenges, you'll want to modify the helloworld plugin file directly.
+Through this tutorial we'll use this as a sandbox file.

 1. Add a new finish state that allows Alice to spend after a relative timeout.
 1. Add `use_escrow2` which enables a different pair of payouts to Alice and